 Let's start with the simplest strategy possible.
-Let's say we have a buffer of B pages, and we wish to join two tables, R and S, on the join condition θ .
-Starting with the most naïve strategy, we can take each record in R, search for all its matches in S, and then write each match to disk.
+Let's say we have a buffer of B pages, and we wish to join two tables, R and S, on the join condition $\theta$ .
+Starting with the most naïve strategy, we can take each record in R, search for all its matches in S, and then we yield each match.